charlesmillard/robust_ssdu/README.md

 python train_network.py -c default.yaml -d /home/data/fastmri/ -l saved/logs/default/
 ```
 trains according to the configuration in the `default.yaml` file, uses data from `/home/data/fastmri/`
 and saves the result in the directory `saved/logs/default/`.
+If an entry in the config file is missing

-We have provided an example configuration file for each of the training methods in the paper.
-All of the example configurations
+the entry from default.yaml will be used automatically.

-are for 8x column-wise sub-sampled data.
+We have provided example configuration files for the training methods in the paper.

 ### Testing